bonny/WordPress-Simple-History/readme.txt

 ### 4.16.0

-This release contains many new features and improvements, including a new debug page, support for the ANSI_QUOTES mode in MySQL/MariaDB, and more.
+This release contains many new features and improvements.
+Especially updates made on the settings screen has gonne through a major overhaul and is now much more user friendly and informative.
 [View the release post for screenshots and more information](https://simple-history.com/2024/simple-history-4-16-0/?utm_source=wpadmin).

+🌟 Remember that you can [sponsor this project to keep it free and open source](https://simple-history.com/sponsor/).
+And if you need more features you can buy [add-ons that also get you some extra features](https://simple-history.com/add-ons/). 🌟

 **Added**